Mikey Williams (basketball, born 2004): Social media and endorsements

 On July 22, 2021, Williams signed a contract with Excel Sports Management to pursue Name, Image and Likeness endorsement opportunities.

-On October 28, 2021, Williams signed a multiyear endorsement deal with Puma, making him the first American high school basketball player to sign a sneaker deal with a global footwear company, at 17 years old.
+On October 28, 2021, Williams signed a multi-year endorsement deal with Puma, making him the first American high school basketball player to sign a sneaker deal with a global footwear company, at 17 years old.
+Puma ended Williams' endorsement deal as a result of his pending legal issues.